ibm-cloud-docs/cephaas/go.md

 The {{site.data.keyword.cephaas_full}} SDK for GO provides features to make the most of {{site.data.keyword.cephaas_full_notm}}.
 {: shortdesc}

 The {{site.data.keyword.cephaas_full_notm}} SDK for GO is comprehensive, with many features and capabilities that exceed the scope and space of the guide.
-For detailed class and method documentation, [see the GO API documentation](https://ibm.github.io/sds-go-sdk){: external}.
+For detailed class and method documentation, see the [GO API documentation](https://ibm.github.io/sds-go-sdk){: external}.
 Source code can be found in the [GitHub repository](https://github.com/IBM/sds-go-sdk){: external}.

 ## Getting the SDK
 {: #go-get-sdk}

-Use `go get` to retrieve the SDK to add it to your GOPATH workspace, or project's Go module dependencies.
+Use `go get` to retrieve the SDK and add it to your GOPATH workspace, or project's GO module dependencies.
 The SDK requires a minimum version of GO 1.21 or above.
-Future versions of Go will be supported once our quality control process has been completed.
+Future versions of GO will be supported once our quality control process has been completed.
+For more information, see the [GO API documentation](https://ibm.github.io/sds-go-sdk){: external}.

 ```sh
 go get github.com/IBM/sds-go-sdk/sdsaasv1